 Maxi’s diverse background inspired him to embark on a raw and visceral dive into storytelling, focused on the process of recovery from traumatic events.
 Each honest, heavy, and heartfelt song draws upon Maxi’s most formative experiences – including his work as a front-line firefighter.

-A synergy between intelligent messages, precisely chosen tones, and impactful visuals.
+A synergy between passionate messages, precisely chosen tones, and impactful visuals.

 Maxi’s background includes composing music for the BBC and Universal, his works are used on Louis Theroux, Sky Sports, Jay Z V Kanye, Netflix, Channel 4, Heart FM, Smooth FM and many more.